anyuzx/Prongs/src/contents/posts/2016-04-16-learn-lammps.md

 Look at this line `domain->unmap(x[i],image[i],unwrap)`, `domain.cpp` tells that function `unmap` return the unwrapped coordination of atoms in `unwrap`.
 The following several lines calculate the [gyration tensor](https://en.wikipedia.org/wiki/Gyration_tensor).
 The MPI code `MPI_Allreduce(rg,vector,6,MPI_DOUBLE,MPI_SUM,world)` sums all the six components of `rg` calculated by each processor, store the value in `vector` and then distribute `vector` to all the processors.
 Refer to this [article](http://mpitutorial.com/tutorials/mpi-reduce-and-allreduce/) for details.

+Unfortunately, there are only a few resources on LAMMPS source code on the Internet.
 Here are two good articles about understanding and hacking LAMMPS code.

 * [A dissection of LAMMPS classes - A Guide for Beginner LAMMPS Hackers](https://sites.google.com/site/scienceuprising/code-packages/lammps/a-dissection-of-lammps-classes#TOC-The-Atom-Class)
 * [How to Write Fix for LAMMPS](http://kirilllykov.github.io/blog/2012/10/13/writing-fixes-for-lammps/)